 She told me the credit score we as consumers see with the bureaus is always higher than what lenders such as credit unions and banks see.
-My question for you is – is this really true?
-If so, how can we as consumers get our real credit score before going to the lender?
+My question for you is — is this really true?
+If so, how can we, as consumers, get our real credit score before going to the lender?

-A: So what’s going on here?
+A: So, what’s going on here?
 Several things.
 First of all, let’s think about credit scores generally.
 How are they calculated?
 You need two things to calculate a credit score: data and a credit scoring formula.

-Tip: Use Experian Boost™ to track your real FICO® Score.
+Tip: Use Experian Boost™ to track your real FICO Score.

 There are a couple of reasons for this.
 FICO is constantly tinkering with its credit scoring formula to get the most predictive tool possible.
-The goal is to get a formula that accurately predicts credit risk, and they’re constantly adjusting the formula to achieve that goal.
+The goal is to get a formula that accurately predicts credit risk, and they’re constantly adjusting it to achieve that goal.
 Some lenders may choose to use the newest version of the formula, but others may continue to use older versions.
 (Remember, it usually costs lenders money to update their systems with the latest FICO formula.)